10 Simple At Home Fall Prevention Exercises for Seniors

 The first part is to sit down in a sturdy, stable chair with arms.

-From a standing position, reach back to the armrests to use as a guide and extra support, and slowly sit down in the chair.
+From a standing position, reach back to the armrests for guidance and additional support, and slowly sit down in the chair.
 Be sure to use leg muscles and not drop down into the chair.

-Then, from the seated position, use both legs and arms (pushing down on armrests) together to stand up.
+Then, from the seated position, use both legs and arms (pushing down on the armrests) to stand.
 Then, pause for a moment.
 Repeat.

 Work toward a goal of 10 repetitions, feeling steady and confident throughout.